DukeEnglish/mt-class/hw1.md

    1. By extending a similar partial translation covering a shorter prefix; or
    1. By filling in a gap in the set of translated words that was created by translating the second in pair of phrases first.
+      For example, in the third permutation of segmentation 8, there is a gap after we translate "de", because we have skipped translating "Comité".
+This gap is filled in when we translate "Comité".
 1. We can have a partial translation that covers the first $$i$$ words of the French, except those from $$k$$ to $$j$$.
 This case is the antecedent of 1.2. above.
 This case can only result if we previously had a